geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 The other option is to return a boolean array with shape ``(len(tree), n)`` with boolean values marking whether the bounding box of a geometry in the tree intersects a bounding box of a given geometry.
-This can be either dense numpy array, or a sparse scipy array.
+This can be either a dense numpy array, or a sparse scipy array.
 Keep in mind that the output will be, in most cases, mostly filled with ``False`` and the array can become really large, so it is recommended to use the sparse format, if possible.